Gladiolus mortonius flowers

 The flexed stem of Gladiolus mortonius is usually unbranched, the inclined spike comprising eight to sixteen two-lipped flowers.
 The bracts are pale green or yellow-green to blue-green, the outer one about 5 cm long, acutely pointed.
 The inner one is three-quarters as long or up to equal in length with a forked tip.

-The flowers are pink to salmon, their tepals unequal.
+The two-lipped flowers are pink to salmon, their tepals unequal.
 The upper three are larger, lanceolate to ovate, their margins wavy.
 The dorsal tepal arches over the three-branched style and the three stamens immediately below that.
-The lower tepals have a red median streak as well as a few reddish, parallel lines alongside it.
+The lower tepals have red median streaks as well as a few reddish, parallel lines alongside it.

 The oblong anthers are usually purple, their pollen whitish.
 The oblong ovary is up to 5 mm long, the three-lobed capsule ensuing from it up to 32 mm long.

-Flowering happens from late summer to after middle autumn (Goldblatt and Manning, 1998; Manning, 2009; iNaturalist).
+Flowering happens from late summer to after midautumn (Manning, 2009; Goldblatt and Manning, 1998; iNaturalist).

 Previous